milladgit/rapl-wrapper/README.md

 RAPL wrapper for Intel Processors using MSRs
 ============================================

-This project is mainly based on the code written by Vince Weaver, and known as rapl-read.c file.
+This project is mainly based on the code written by Vince Weaver, AKA rapl-read.c file.

 I tried to make it a little bit more function-oriented in order to use it in my research.
 Therefore, I began to represent everything as functions.
 Keep in mind that I wrapped the codes in the RAPL-read file with functions and did nothing systematically.